 A cold front passes through, injecting cold air in from the Southern Ocean the day before the frost.
 Overnight the high stabilises over SE Australia meaning clear skies and no wind.
-Frost happens.
-Figure 5: Common weather patterns experienced prior to frost occurrence.
-Frost effect on the plant Two types of frost are experienced in Victoria, 'white' and 'black'.
-White frost occurs when the air around the plant is moist and the temperature around the plant is $\leq 0^{\circ}$ C. Ice crystals form on the surface of the plant (hence, 'white').
+Frost happens Figure 5: Common weather patterns experienced prior to frost occurrence.

+Frost effect on the plant Two types of frost are experienced, 'white' and 'black'.
+White frost occurs when the air around the plant is moist and the temperature around the plant is ≤0°C. Ice crystals form on the surface of the plant (hence 'white').
 The water between plant cells freezes and draws water out of surrounding cells to form more ice.
 When frost melts slowly (e.g. in winter), damage is minor and the plants repair themselves.
 Often, the least damage is in the shadows of trees where the thaw is slower, or on the side of the grain head away from the sun.
 The visual effect is similar to drought stress because plants can temporarily appear wilted.
 In spring, the thawing can be rapid and damage can be severe.
 Black frost occurs when the temperature drops below 0°C but the surrounding air is dry (e.g. in drought conditions).
 Ice cannot form on the plant surface and the water between cells freezes quickly and forms large crystals.
 These large crystals 'pop' holes in the cells, causing permanent damage.
 Once thawed, the plant parts affected immediately look floppy, spongy and discoloured.
 If that plant part is a flower or a developing ovary, the result can be detrimental to yield.
 Frost damage occurs to canola pods, flowers and seeds.
-Podding canola is very sensitive to frost. $^{\rm 8}$ Are frosts becoming more frequent?
+Podding canola is very sensitive to frost.
+11 Are frosts becoming more frequent?

-- In southern regions of Australia, despite global warming, the number of spring frosts has increased and the period of frost occurrence has changed (i.e. broadened over the southern New South Wales (NSW), Victoria and part of South Australia and become later over Western Australia and western parts of South Australia). - Frost occurrence is linked to a long-term, southerly shift in position and intensification of the band of high pressure typically located over Central Australia in spring.
+- In southern regions of Australia, despite global warming, the number of spring frosts has increased and the period of frost occurrence has changed (i.e. broadened over southern New South Wales (NSW), Victoria and part of South Australia and become later over Western Australia and western parts of South Australia). - · Frost occurrence is linked to a long-term southerly shift in position and intensification of the band of high pressure typically located over Central Australia in spring. - · Over many parts of NSW, the length of the frost season has increased by as much as 40 days.